Research Plan: Grubble Project

 Task 1 – Explore the Homepage

-- Users appreciated App A’s clean visual layout but some struggled to locate personalized recommendations or active promotions.
+- Users appreciated App A’s clean visual layout but some struggled to locate personalized recommendations or they reported that the main page contains too much overloading information.

-- Some participants ignored banners entirely, assuming they were ads.
+- Some participants ignored banners entirely, assuming they were ads or spams.

 Task 2 – Search and Filter for Restaurants